 The importance of Coordination of Care

-Coordination of care among behavioral health clinicians and medical care providers improves the quality of care your patients
+Coordination of care among behavioral health clinicians and medical care providers improves the quality of patients' care

 Individuals with mental health and substance abuse disorders frequently rely on multiple organizations and treatment professionals to provide their health care.
 Additionally, a significant number of people with serious medical conditions also have behavioral health conditions.